Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Remove-WebSitesHostName.md

 ```

 ## DESCRIPTION
-The **Remove-WebSitesHostName** cmdlet removes a hostname from a website.
+The **Remove-WebSitesHostName** cmdlet removes a host name from a website.

 ## EXAMPLES